richardszalay/richardszalay.github.io/_drafts/ios-deploy-pipeline-3-setup-and-build-test-phase.md

 **fastlane/build/DeploymentPipeline.ipa** and
 **fastlane/build/DeploymentPipeline.app.dSYM.zip** - application archive and symbols archive.
 Well need to keep both for our deployment phase: the IPA contains our application and the dSYM.zip is useful for getting meaningful crash reports in services like HockeyApp, TestFlight, and Sentry.
 How you capture these artifacts will depend on your CI server, but most should support a glob-style pattern.

+In [Part 4]({% post_url 2016-08-14-ios-deploy-pipeline-4-deploy-phase %}) we'll setup our deployment fastfile in the configuration repository.